Gold Coast man catches car thief while naked - NZ Herald

 Footage shows the teen sitting on the ground outside Rutherford's home as the older man searched his pockets.

-"Please let me go, I'll do anything I promise," the teen says in the CCTV footage.
+"Please let me go, I'll do anything, I promise," the teen says in the CCTV footage.

 Rutherford rummaged through the teen's pockets to find "heaps" of car keys and licences.